Notice of Pre-AIA or AIA Status

 aggregating the pairs of data formed from the plurality of historical records of the plurality of user identifiers of different users to create the dataset representing the transitive relations mined jointly across the plurality of user identifiers; (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

-filtering the pairs of data by comparing a computed support value for each pair to a first user-configurable threshold, and retaining pairs with support values exceeding the first user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)
+filtering the pairs of data by comparing the support value for each pair to a first user-configurable threshold, and retaining pairs with support values exceeding the first user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

-filtering the retained pairs by comparing a computed confidence value for each pair to a second user-configurable threshold, and preserving pairs with confidence values exceeding the second user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)
+filtering the retained pairs by comparing the confidence value for each pair to a second user-configurable threshold, and preserving pairs with confidence values exceeding the second user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

 filtering the preserved pairs by comparing a computed lift value for each pair to a third user-configurable threshold, and retaining final pairs with lift values exceeding the third user-configurable threshold, and including the final pairs in the filtered dataset; (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)